pedrotiussi/compilerIME/README.md

 #### Run
 `compile SCRIPT_NAME -o OUTPUT_FILE_NAME`

 _There is also an example already set in test folder.
-For a quick run to check the application running, execute:_
+For a quick check to the application, execute:_

 `compile test/simple_example -o output`